 6. Wear meaningful jewelry during labor.

-What about Dads?
-What should they wear during your labor?
+What about Dads / partners?
+What should they wear during your labor for birth photography?

 Don’t think I forgot about dad; he’s important too and will be in several of the photos!
 Two tips immediately come to mind:

 1. The first tip for Dad is to wear a plain shirt.

 Unless he is a really big Seahawks fan and wants photos of him holding his new baby for the first time supporting Seattle, he should probably go for something more simple and plain.
 In fact, it’s a good idea to throw in an extra clean and plain shirt for dad in the birth bag…just in case you both are in a hurry to get to the hospital/birthing center.
 If your partner truly is a big craft beer person and wants to support his local brewery with a sweet graphic t-shirt, go for it!
 But if you want something that is classic and timeless, I recommend a non-graphic t-shirt.
 These photos will be passed down from generation to generation, so remember that when choosing your outfits.

 2. The second tip for Dad is to avoid baseball hats.

 Baseball caps cast a shadow over dad’s eyes and face.
 It’s also difficult to see all of his face when he’s wearing a hat due to the bill.
 I might miss his facial reaction if his hat is blocking the camera.
 But once again, if dad’s go-to is to wear a hat, go for it!

 Overall, remember that these are only recommendations.
 YOU are the one giving birth, so what YOU want is what matters.
 Everyone is unique and has different preferences.
 What matters is that you feel comfortable and confidant during your labor and delivery.

 Check out my next post on why you should hire a birth photographer!

 Interested in birth photography and want to book?